tum-pbs/reconstructScalarFlows/README.md

 and make project 'make -j4'.
 If any errors occur, check the installation instructions for mantaflow.

-Next, download the test data from ScalarFlow https://syncandshare.lrz.de/dl/fi7eGqrHjj378NZMqFDRPUWr.
+Next, download a test data set from ScalarFlow, e.g., a single tar file.
+You can request the download link here: https://forms.gle/ooPFuiMwYYE8TC1X6

-During executing the python scripts, you might receive error messages for missing python packages, such as matplotlib, scipy, or opencv-python -- if so, please install them.
+The python scripts require several packages such as: numpy, matplotlib, scipy, opencv-python, picamera.
+Please install them where required.

 The detailed instructions of how to use the scripts are given in the scripts themselves.
 1. Use scenes/simpleplume.py to create a synthetic smoke plume and render synthetic images based on real-world camera calibration with renderVol.py.